-Concern raised that the water could distract drivers and cause a road accident.
+Concern raised that rainwater could distract drivers and cause a road accident.

 © Stagecoach Bus Western